maubanel/GMS2-Top-Down-Shooter/player-damage/README.md

 ##### `Step 12.`\|`TDS`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now play test the game and adjust your **Collision Masks** on the player sprite and enemy sprites to your liking.
-I like to have them a bit loose and not take the entire sprite.
+Now play test the game and adjust your **Collision Masks** on the player sprite and the three enemy sprites to your liking.
+I like to have them a bit loose and not taking the entire sprite.
+I set it to **Manual**, left the shape as a rectangle and brought the collisoin volumes in on all four sprites.
 Here are the settings that I liked, but choose your own, based on your preference.

 ![Adjust all sprite collision masks to your liking](images/PlayerCollisionMast.png)